← Back to 史記

 使

 Initially, Zheng had assisted Chu.
 When Chu was defeated, they feared and sent people to request alliance with the Jin hou.
-The Jin hou allied with the Zheng bo.
+The Marquis of Jin formed an alliance with the Earl of Zheng.

 68